infor-design/enterprise-wc/src/components/ids-alert/README.md

 ## Regional Considerations

 Some icons that indicate direction will be flipped when in Right-To-Left languages.
 This is a TODO still.

+## Converting from Previous Versions (Breaking Changes)

+**4.x to 5.x**
+- About now uses all new markup and classes for web components (see above)
+- The yellow alert is no longer available due to having poor contrast with the background.
+- The names of some alerts (icon setting) have changed